highheat4/Muse/README.md

 - Offering a muselsl-style visualization CLI that lets you explore any time window, toggle channels, and interactively resize the view
 - Laying the groundwork for future analytics on focus/meditation metrics

+ # Usage

+ ## Setup
+ - Create/activate a Python 3.11 environment.
+ - Install dependencies:
+   - pip install -r requirements.txt
+   - If BrainFlow isn’t installed by the requirements file on your system, install it separately: pip install brainflow

+ ## Record a session
+ - Start recording with reconnect + graceful shutdown:
+   - python main.py --duration 1800
+   - Default output root is ./data; each session goes into its own timestamped folder.
+ - Stop recording:
+   - Type q (or quit/exit) in the terminal, or send Ctrl+C (SIGINT).
+ - What happens on finalize:
+   - EEG is cleaned offline (notch + bandpass) using BrainFlow.
+   - All modalities are aggregated into one Parquet file named after the session folder.
+   - The session folder is removed after successful aggregation (Parquet remains in data/).

+ ## Visualize a session
+ - Muselsl-style stacked view with interactive controls:
+   - python visualize_parquet.py /path/to/session.parquet
+   - Default window is last 4 minutes; absolute timestamps on x-axis.
+   - Use the time slider at the bottom to resize the window.
+   - Use group checkboxes to toggle individual channels; layout auto-fills hidden rows.
+ - Useful flags:
+   - Select a custom window:
+     - --start 10m --duration 6m
+     - or --start 120 --end 480 (seconds)
+   - Prefer raw EEG or hide groups:
+     - --prefer-raw, --no-clean, --no-raw, --no-ppg, --no-gyro, --no-acc
+   - Disable interactivity (static plot):
+     - --static
+   - Save to an image instead of showing:
+     - --output plot.png
+   - Pick specific columns (overrides groups):
+     - --columns eeg_clean_TP9,eeg_clean_AF7

 # Commits